 - Château de Beynac is built on the edge of a precipitous rock face, enjoying a wonderful view over the Dordogne Valley.

 - Maison Forte de Reignac is an incredible fort built in the 14th century into the side of a cliff.
 It offered superb protection from its elevated position.
-You’ll also find the eerie exhibition of torture here.

 - Gouffre de Padirac The Gouffre de Padirac is a must-see with stunning rock formations and the subterranean boat trip into the cave is something you’ll never forget.